Updated: June 2020

 Chances are, if you’re reading this, you’re scared by the idea of catching some sort of STD.
 Or at least you have been in the past.
 That night you got drunk and didn’t have a condom but went for it anyway.
-Or the guy you hooked up with who had a reputation for sleeping with every third girl in the phone book.
+Or maybe you hooked up with someone who had a reputation for sleeping with every third person in the phone book.

 The unfortunate thing about STD “education” is that it focuses on very specific information: symptoms, treatments, and every worst-case scenario.
-Any real world experiences or likelihood is absent.
+The real-world experiences and probabilities are absent.
 Down-to-earth guidance on how this information should affect your behavior is usually glossed over — telling you to abstain from having sex (yeah right) and to use a condom (even though it doesn’t prevent everything).

 As a result, people start getting paranoid and some serious social stigmas develop.

 I still remember the night a girl I was dating told me that she had HPV.
 I felt like I was going to vomit.
-I immediately imagined that my cock had morphed into a giant tumor, shooting pellets of cancer into girl’s cervixes.
+I immediately imagined that my penis had morphed into a giant tumor, shooting pellets of cancer into girls’ cervices.
 Or the time one of my best friends told me over the phone that he had what appeared to be a herpes breakout.
 I nearly cried for the guy.
 Holy shit.
 What was he going to do?
 No woman would ever date him again.

-But as I learned more, got tested more, spoke to more doctors and did more research, I realized that the truth is STD’s are more complicated than previously assumed, and that getting many of them would be a far more benign experience than I ever imagined.
-For instance, there are over 100 strains of HPV, and only four of them lead to most cervical cancers in women, and that’s assuming it’s left untreated for a period of years or decades, and THAT is assuming she hasn’t already been vaccinated, and then even if she does get cervical cancer it’s very unlikely to be fatal.
-So what I assumed was my cancer-laden pee-shooter in my pants, actually had something like a 1/100 x 1/100 x 1/2 x 1/100 chance of actually killing a girl.
+But as I learned more, got tested more, spoke to more doctors and did more research, I realized that the truth about STDs is more complicated than previously assumed and that getting many of them would be a far more benign experience than I ever imagined.
+For instance, there are over 100 strains of HPV, and only four of them lead to most cervical cancers in women, and that’s assuming it’s left untreated for years or decades, and THAT is assuming she hasn’t already been vaccinated, and then even if she does get cervical cancer it’s very unlikely to be fatal.
+So what I assumed was my cancer-laden pee-shooter in my pants actually had something like a 1/100 x 1/100 x 1/2 x 1/100 chance of actually killing a girl.

-The more I’ve learned about STD’s, the more I’ve encouraged people to relax a little bit about them.
-I know that sounds crazy, but seriously, relax about them.
-Wear a condom.
-Get tested periodically.
+The more I’ve learned about STDs, the more I’ve encouraged people to relax a little bit about them.
+I know that sounds crazy, but seriously, relax.
+Use a condom.
+Get tested by your healthcare provider periodically.
 Stay away from the people with crack habits.
 Do that, and you’re going to be fine.
 Seriously.

-For instance, the chance that any particular person has syphilis in the United States is about 1 out of 10,000.
-The chance of being struck by lightning in your lifetime is 1 out of 8,434, just to give you some perspective.
-And the difference is syphilis can be cured with a little penicillin, lightning can’t.
+For instance, about 1 in 1800 people are diagnosed with syphilis in the United States each year.1 By contrast, you have a 1 in 84 chance of dying in a car accident in your lifetime, just to give you some perspective.
+And the difference is syphilis can be cured with a little penicillin.
+Car accidents are another story.

 The reason most STD information is absolutely terrifying is because 1) terrifying information sells in the media and 2) religious nuts don’t want anybody to have fun.